Defence Cyber Certification audits

 DCC Level 1

-Level 1 covers 101 controls and usually needs more support around scope, readiness, evidence quality, and practical scoring assumptions.
+Level 1 covers 101 controls and usually needs more care around scope, readiness, evidence quality, and practical scoring assumptions.

-- Scoping matters because missed critical operations can affect certification
+- Scope matters because missed critical operations can affect certification

-- Readiness and scoring stages let you make decisions before going further
+- Readiness and scoring stages create decision points before practical assessment

 - Site visits depend on the final scope and how similar locations are